Data-Mining-CS568/NG-DBSCAN/README.md

 	- old_clusters.txt - contains the clusters for the old dataset.

 	- new_clusters.txt - contains the clusters for the new dataset (after considering queries.txt).

+	- parameters.txt - contains the parameters for the respective dataset for both static & incremental algorithm in readable format.

+	- parameters_incr - contains the parameters for the respective dataset for the incremental NG-DBSCAN algorithm.

+	- parameters_static - contains the parameters for the respective dataset for the static NG-DBSCAN algorithm.

 	- memory*.txt - Files of this format contains in each line: <no_of_points> <virtual_memory_used> <physical_memory_used>.